Catarinaperiquito/Google-Data-Analytics---Cyclistic-Case-Study/README.md

 all_trips_raw <- all_trips_raw [!duplicated(all_trips_raw), ]
 ```

-the variable ride_id has no duplicates, it is also a primary key.
+The variable ride_id has no duplicates, it is also a primary key.
 Each Id has 16 characters and each row represents a unique bike ride.
 It's important to understand if ride_id is the user id or if a new ride generates a new ride id.

 #### Adding columns for date, day of the week, month and time